Experimental observation of anomalous supralinear response of single-photon detectors: Experimental setup

-We investigated the response of five single-photon detectors, i.e. actively (DET1-3) and passively quenched (DET4) thick-junction silicon single-photon avalanche diodes (SPADs), and a NbTiN superconducting nanowire single-photon detector (DET5) with AC readout and room-temperature amplifier.
-Namely, DET1 -- Excelitas SPCM-AQRH CD3432H, DET2 -- Perkin Elmer SPCM-AQ4C module s.n.\@ 167, DET3 -- Laser Components COUNT-20C-FC D4967, DET4 -- ID Quantique ID120 s.n.\@ 1518006, and DET5 -- Single Quantum Eos CS SNSPD system s.n.\@ SQ071.
-Investigated detectors differ in many technical parameters and physical effects such as active area, photon detection efficiency, dark count rate, dead time, and afterpulsing probability.
+We investigated the response of five SPDs: actively (SPAD-1--3) and passively quenched (SPAD-P) thick-junction silicon single-photon avalanche diodes (SPADs), and a NbTiN superconducting (2.7~K) nanowire single-photon detector (SNSPD) with AC readout and room-temperature amplifier.
+Namely, SPAD-1 -- Excelitas SPCM-AQRH CD3432H, SPAD-2 -- Perkin Elmer SPCM-AQ4C module s.n.\@ 167, SPAD-3 -- Laser Components COUNT-20C-FC D4967, SPAD-P -- ID Quantique ID120 s.n.\@ 1518006, and SNSPD -- Single Quantum Eos CS SNSPD system s.n.\@ SQ071.
+The detectors differ in many technical parameters and physical effects such as active area, photon detection efficiency, dark count rate, dead time, and afterpulsing probability.
 The manufacturer’s specifications are shown in Table \ref{table_1}.
-Detector DET4 (ID Quantique ID120) differs from other used SPADs DET1-3 not only by the passive quenching mechanism, but also being a free-space module with tunable temperature and bias voltage.
-All measurements were done at the temperature = $-40\,{}^{\circ}$C and bias voltage = 180~V.
+The detector SPAD-P (ID Quantique ID120) differs from SPAD-1--3 not only by the passive quenching mechanism, but also by being a free-space module with tunable temperature and bias voltage.
+All measurements were done at the temperature $-40\,{}^{\circ}$C and bias voltage 180~V.

-The SNSPD (DET5) possesses a limited spectral region of the maximum efficiency.
-For this reason, the wide emission of SLED was reduced using a 12~nm band pass interference filter (Semrock FF01-800/12-25).
+The SNSPD possesses a limited spectral region of the maximum efficiency.
+For this reason, the wide emission of SLED was reduced using a 12~nm band-pass interference filter (Semrock FF01-800/12-25).
 Furthermore, the SNSPD is naturally sensitive to polarization due to its nanowire structure.
 The optical beams of the unbalanced Mach-Zehnder interferometer have orthogonal H/V polarizations, so it is necessary to add a diagonally oriented linear polarizer (LP) at the output to make them indistinguishable for the detector.
 A fiber polarization controller (FPC) is used to optimize the detection efficiency with respect to polarization.